Background pattern

 • difficulty breathing

-If you need to undergo major surgery, stop taking Jentadueto while the procedure is being performed and for a period of time afterwards.
-Your doctor will decide when to stop and when to restart Jentadueto treatment.
+If you need to undergo major surgery, you should stop taking Jentadueto during the procedure and for a period after it.
+Your doctor will decide when you should stop taking Jentadueto and when you can start taking it again.

-During Jentadueto treatment, your doctor will check your kidney function at least once a year or more frequently if you are an elderly patient and/or if your kidney function is deteriorating.
+During treatment with Jentadueto, your doctor will check your kidney function at least once a year or more frequently if you are an elderly patient and/or if your kidney function is worsening.

 Children and adolescents